-Join us for a free workshop on December 12, 2020 at 9:30am to engage with Social Studies and Science teachers around how civic participation and inquiry-based projects can connect to relevant health and bioethics issues we are experiencing during the Covid-19 pandemic.
-This workshop will show you how to engage your students in forward-looking projects that impact their own communities, giving them agency in a time of uncertainty.
-PDUs are available.
+The Civic Engagement and the Ethics of Public Health workshop explored how civic participation and inquiry-based projects can connect to relevant health and bioethics issues.
+This resource shows you how to engage your students in forward-looking projects that impact their own communities, giving them agency in a time of uncertainty.

-Classroom Law Project is proud to provide ready-to-use digital materials and resources for you to engage your students in Project Citizen.
+Classroom Law Project provides ready-to-use digital materials and resources for you to engage your students in Project Citizen.
 Project Citizen is an inquiry-based civic engagement project designed by the Center for Civic Education, and used in classrooms around Oregon from elementary through high school for many years.
 We have taken the original model and transformed it into digital materials and resources created for distance learning so students can continue to engage dynamically with issues of policy and community from anywhere.

 These resources are supported by the Wayne Morse Center for Law and Politics at the University of Oregon, and provide direct connection to issues of bioethics, public health policy, and constitutional issues of privacy and individual rights.
 Original lesson plans and strategies were developed especially for this resource, and are available for you to engage your students around the relevant issues we are all facing during the Covid-19 pandemic.